awslabs/aws-well-architected-labs/Security/100_Create_a_Data_Bunker/README.md

 11. (Optional) Add a lifecycle rule named *Delete old logs*, press **Next**
 12. (Optional) Add a transition rule for both the current and previous versions to move to Glacier after 32 days.
 Press **Next**
 13. (Optional) Select the current and previous versions and set them to delete after *365* days
-### 3. (Highly reccomended) Ensure cross account access is read-only
+### 3. (Highly recommended) Ensure cross account access is read-only
 These instructions outline how to modify the cross account access created in step 1 is read-only.
 As with step 1, this will depend on how your organization's policies.
 The key is that our security team are not able to modify data in our data bunker.
-Human access should only be in a breal-glass emergency situation.
+Human access should only be in a break-glass emergency situation.

 1. Navigate to **IAM** and select **Roles**
 2. Select the organizations account access role for your orgainzation: Note: the default is *OrganizationAccountAccessRole*